kp-prajwal/Instagram-Data-Analyzer/readMe.md

 # Instagram Data Analyzer

 A personal project to analyze my Instagram activity from 2016-2022 using Pythonic libraries.
+Scroll down to view the results.

-#### -- Project Status: [Active]
+#### -- Project Status: [Completed]

 ## Project Objective
 The purpose of this project is investigate my Instagram activity - post/reel comments, followers/following history, media likes etc.